vp460/run_the_app/README.md

 ### Repo Setup

-From the prof's web application template repository on GitHub, click "Use this template" to create a new copy of this repository under your own control (first time only).
+From the  web application template repository on GitHub, click "Use this template" to create a new copy of this repository under your own control (first time only).

 Using GitHub Desktop or the command line, clone your copy of the repo to download it onto your local machine.
 Observe the location where you downloaded it (for example the Desktop).